This light and easy fresh sweet corn soup, tastes creamy, but it is completely dairy free and vegan! A great way to enjoy Summer’s sweet corn.

 This sweet corn soup recipe makes the most of summer’s plentiful and flavourful sweet field corn, with lovely Summer tomatoes and basil, as well.
 While this fresh corn soup tastes creamy, it doesn’t have any added milk or cream, instead using corn “milk” and a bit of potato to add a creamy texture.
 So this corn soup is vegetarian and vegan friendly, as well as gluten free!

-I love to serve this soup as a meal with a side salad and sometimes (like tonight), with homemade buttermilk biscuits sprinkled with a little fleur de sel (Yes, my meal did just get a little less healthy there :) This soup would also be great as a starter soup for summer entertaining.
+I love to serve this soup as a meal with a side salad and sometimes, with warm homemade buttermilk biscuits sprinkled with a little Fleur de Sel (Yes, my meal did just get a little less healthy there :) This soup would also be great as a starter soup for summer entertaining.

-- 1 medium red potato (6 oz.), peeled and cut into 1-inch cubes
+- 1 medium potato, cut into 1-inch cubes

 - Freshly ground black pepper